merkle-open/spring-terrific-support/README.md

 ### Known Issues

 The minification feature of the module does not work in this release!
+If you use the starter module, ensure that the minify property is set to `false`.

 ### Maven Dependency (Latest Version in `pom.xml`):